dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 1. *index.html* bootstraps the app.
 1. Blazor's router loads, and the Razor `Main` component is rendered.

 In the Main page, selecting the link to the `About` component works on the client because the Blazor router stops the browser from making a request on the Internet to `www.contoso.com` for `About` and serves the rendered `About` component itself.
-All of the requests for internal endpoints *within the client-side app* work the same way: Requests don't trigger browser-based requests to server-hosted resources on the Internet.
+All of the requests for internal endpoints *within the Blazor WebAssembly app* work the same way: Requests don't trigger browser-based requests to server-hosted resources on the Internet.
 The router handles the requests internally.

 If a request is made using the browser's address bar for `www.contoso.com/About`, the request fails.
 No such resource exists on the app's Internet host, so a *404 - Not Found* response is returned.

 Because browsers make requests to Internet-based hosts for client-side pages, web servers and hosting services must rewrite all requests for resources not physically on the server to the *index.html* page.
-When *index.html* is returned, the app's client-side router takes over and responds with the correct resource.
+When *index.html* is returned, the app's Blazor router takes over and responds with the correct resource.

 When deploying to an IIS server, you can use the URL Rewrite Module with the app's published *web.config* file.
 For more information, see the [IIS](#iis) section.

 ## Hosted deployment with ASP.NET Core

-A *hosted deployment* serves the Blazor client-side app to browsers from an [ASP.NET Core app](xref:index) that runs on a web server.
+A *hosted deployment* serves the Blazor WebAssembly app to browsers from an [ASP.NET Core app](xref:index) that runs on a web server.

 The Blazor app is included with the ASP.NET Core app in the published output so that the two apps are deployed together.
 A web server that is capable of hosting an ASP.NET Core app is required.
 For a hosted deployment, Visual Studio includes the **Blazor WebAssembly App** project template (`blazorwasm` template when using the [dotnet new](/dotnet/core/tools/dotnet-new) command) with the **Hosted** option selected.